-- understand and respect the child's wishes
+- understand and respect the child's wishes.
 We will respect the child's wishes about sharing information.
-If other children become aware, the school will be vigilante to potential bullying or harassment be sensitive in lessons

-- keep as much contact as possible with the parent/caregiver
+If other children become aware, the school will be vigilante to potential bullying or harassment - keep as much contact as possible with the parent/caregiver.